eben619/StakingContract/README.md

 This smart contract facilitates a staking platform on the Ethereum blockchain.
 Users can deposit tokens (specifically,

- the token defined in the contract) to earn interest over a predefined lock-in period.
+ The token defined in the contract) to earn interest over a predefined lock-in period.

 Features: